-Is your TPS expiring?
-Find out what you can do if your TPS or DED is expiring
+Is your DED or TPS expiring?
+Find out what you can do

 The government issued a new announcement on May 10, 2019.
 The government says, “Beneficiaries under the TPS designations for Nepal and Honduras will retain their TPS, provided that an individual’s TPS status is not withdrawn because of ineligibility.”
-This annuncement is because ofa cour decision.
-Until t
+This announcement is because of a court decision.

-News about the children of TPS holders from Honduras, El Salvador and Guatemala
+Update April 2019: News about the children of TPS holders from Honduras, El Salvador and of people from Guatemala

 March 28, 2019: The US government has announced that Deferred Enforced Departure (DED) for people from Liberia has been extended until March 30, 2020.

-What is the latest news about TPS in 2019?
+Update February/March 2019: What is the latest news about TPS?

 February 28, 2019: the Department of Homeland Security said TPS has been temporarily extended for four countries.
 TPS holders from El Salvador, Haiti, Sudan and Nicaragua will get an automatic extension to January 2020.
 The extension applies to employment authorization documents too.
 Read the DHS notice.